robertcash/TCMRideCompareBot/README.md

 - messenger_api_requests.py - this file contains a function that sends text back to the user who sent the message in the first place.
 - compare_api.py - this file contains a function to that sends all location data to Lyft and Uber API's to their cost estimate endpoints and does a comparison in price between both rideshare companies.
 - helpers.py - this file contains a helper function that creates a success response.
 This is used by bot.py when the bots task is done so Facebook's request to our bot is completed.
+- db.py - this file contains the classes and setup needed to talk to our MySQL database.
+This project just has one object table and that is User.
 - Procfile and requirements.txt - these files are just used by Heroku to run your app so you can ignore them. requirements.txt just tells Heroku what dependencies your application needs and the Procfile tells Heroku what file to run.

 ### Bot Creation Steps